A user-friendly, frequently updated reference guide that aligns with international guidelines and protocols.

 Activation of BCR pathway promotes B cell development, survival and proliferation

-Defective apoptosisdue to over expression of anti-apoptotic proteins including bcl-2, mcl-1, bak and X linked inactivator of apoptotic protein (XIAP)
+Defective apoptosis due to over expression of anti-apoptotic proteins including bcl-2, mcl-1, bak and X linked inactivator of apoptotic protein (XIAP)

 Decreased expression of pro-apoptotic protein- bax